 While the economy and the housing industry are making a comeback from the 2009 recession, it has been a slow and steady process.
 On the upswing, the outlook for Manhattan is quite positive.
 Over the last year, Manhattan’s had an increasingly improved economy with better job opportunities and an expanding real estate sector.
 Experts believe that this will be a continued trend, and because of this, you can expect Manhattan’s prices to continue to be on the rise.

 1. Expanding Economy1.
 Expanding Economy

 According to the New York City Economic Research & Analysis’ June 2014 Economic Snapshot Report, over the last few months, New York City saw an increase in both private and public sector jobs, climbing by a total of 2,700.
 The unemployment rate is also on the mend, going down to 7.9 percent in April.
 After looking at the numbers, it’s obvious that Manhattan’s economy will continue to improve through increased employment and falling unemployment over the upcoming quarters.

-With the growing economy and an increased real estate pace, along with limited inventory and increased demand, one can say that the housing market has definitely improved.
-This upward, increasing healthiness of the housing industry will result in a continuous growth of prices.
+With the growing economy and an increased real estate pace, along with limited inventory and increased demand, one can say that the housing market has improved.
+This upward, growing healthiness for the housing industry will result in the continuous growth of prices.